 Welcome aboard Air Tahiti!

 Most of our flights are operated by ATR 72 or 42.
 You will find below all the information your need for your travel on board these aircraft.
-If you travel on destinations served by Beechcraft or Twin Otter, click here.
+If you travel on destinations served by Beechcraft, click here.

 - Under the command of the captain and first officer, our cabin crew will be pleased to welcome you aboard Air Tahiti flights in an atmosphere that reflects Polynesian culture and hospitality.